The QCD Scale Parameter from the Photon Structure Function: Introduction

 The basic idea of this work is to examine the behavior of the total PSF (including both PQCD and NP parts) as a function of $Q^2$ and $P^2$ with the goal to distinguish these two parts theoretically and experimentally.
 First, we describe the model for the NP contribution how it is related to the real PSF and the virtual PSF with the $Q^2$ and $P^2$ dependence.
 We then present our results how the $P^2$ dependence can be employed to the virtual photon structure function.
 We will follow the convention and the definitions of \cite{UW} throughout unless otherwise stated.

 In Sec.
-2, we discuss PSF and $\ol$ and their relation and how $\ol$ can be extracted from the PSF in general.
+2, we discuss PSF, $\lms$, their relation, and how $\lms$ can be extracted from PSF in general.
 In Sec.
-3, we introduce vector meson dominance (VMD) as the model to separate the PQCD part and the NPQCD part of PSF.
-We discuss the numerical inversion of moments and show the extracted value of $\ol$ from PSF in Sec.
-4. Then, we discuss the works to be done experimentally and theoretically in the future.
+3, vector meson dominance (VMD) is introduced to separate the perturbative (PQCD) part and non-perturbative (NPQCD) contributions to the PSF.
+We discuss the numerical inversion of moments and present the extracted values of $\lms$ from the PSF in Sec.
+4. Then, we discuss the work to be done experimentally and theoretically in the future.
 We conclude our work in Sec.
 5.